fargeo/hack-day/_includes/index.md

 Here are the initial team assignments:

-1. **Flutter Arches SDK prototype development**:
+1. **Develop a Django application to update business data in Arches using relational views**
+    - Adam
     - Alexei
-    - Cyrus
-    - Dennis
-2. **Geoprocessing/visualization stack using Arches relational views/additional use cases for Arches relational views**:
-    - Adam
+    - Johnathan
+2. **Automate common workflows in AWS for Arches using AWS step functions (or similar)**
-    - Namjun
+    - Aaron
     - Rob
-3. **Prototype using an alternative front-end framework for Arches component(s)**:
-    - Aaron
+3. **Use ArcGIS Javascript API in Arches to export data to AGOL and visualize**
     - Christopher
+    - Namjun
+4. **Using PgFeatureServe to execute geoprocessing task via Arches map widget for data editing**
+    - Peter
+    - Dennis
     - Ryan

 Each team should strive to hack together, on a single machine as much as possible.
 The driver role should rotate every 20-30 minutes and each member should drive at least once per sprint.